Torrente, the Dumb Arm of the Law: Project and influences

 Segura decided to direct his first film while preparing the final scene of The Day of the Beast, where he played one of the leading characters.
-As an actor, he believed there was enough drama to provoke pity when his character died, but director Alex de la Iglesia ignored him and made him realize that in order to do what you want with the characters you have to direct.
-Segura's debut film shows many influences of Spanish comedy, and a risky handling of humor.
-The most recognizable influence is perhaps that of Luis García Berlanga, but one can also venture some references to Luis Buñuel, and his partner, the Mexican Luis Alcoriza.
-Santiago Segura resurrected the Spanish popular comedy, paying a tribute to the films of Alfredo Landa, Mariano Ozores and others.
+As an actor, he believed there was enough drama to provoke pity when his character José María died, but director Alex de la Iglesia ignored him and made him realize that directing his own film was necessary if he desired more creative input on the characters.
+Segura's debut film shows influences of Spanish comedy, the most recognizable perhaps being that of Luis García Berlanga, but also Luis Buñuel and the Mexican filmmaker Luis Alcoriza.
+Santiago Segura resurrected the Spanish popular comedy, paying tribute to the films of Alfredo Landa, Mariano Ozores and others.

-According to Segura, he conceived the main character, José Luis Torrente during a lunch in a Chinese restaurant, when he saw a customer who was so rude to the waitress that relatives who had lunch with him felt ashamed.
-He then added gave the character traces of beings as despicable and egotistical as the Nero from Quo vadis?, Chief Wiggum from The Simpsons or Orson Welles's character in The Third Man.
-Torrente's father Felipe was inspired on Tony Leblanc, the actor who plays him, and who had suffered a car accident that left him disabled.
+According to Segura, he conceived the main character, José Luis Torrente, during a lunch in a Chinese restaurant, when he saw a customer being so rude to a waitress that relatives who had lunch with him felt ashamed.
+He then gave the character traces of being as despicable and egotistical as Nero from Quo vadis, Chief Wiggum from The Simpsons or Orson Welles's character in The Third Man.
+Torrente's father Felipe was inspired by Tony Leblanc, the actor who plays him and who had suffered a car accident that left him disabled.

 Vis-à-vis its gross-out vein, the film has also been found reminiscent of John Landis' Animal House (Landis himself later made a cameo appearance in the Torrente sequels).

 The film had a budget of 280 million peseta (€1.7 million).

 Casting

 Santiago Segura reserved the title role for himself.
 He put on between 20 and 30 kg to play the character.
-He had great successes in casting Neus Asensi, Jimmy Barnatán and, above all, Javier Cámara, in addition to the idea of "reviving" Tony Leblanc, who had been retired for 23 years.
-The film also has numerous cameos by leading Spanish actors such as Jorge Sanz, Gabino Diego, and Javier Bardem), and many other faces familiar to the general public such as Poli Díaz, Pepe Navarro, Cañita Brava, Andreu Buenafuente, El Gran Wyoming, the comedy duo "Faemino y Cansado".
-Shooting of the film took place 28 July – 23 September 1997 in several places in the Community of Madrid, among which are Leganés, Móstoles, Navacerrada, San Sebastián de los Reyes and Madrid city.
+He had great success in casting Neus Asensi, Jimmy Barnatán, and Javier Cámara, in addition to "reviving" the career of Tony Leblanc, who had been retired for 23 years.
+The film has numerous cameos by leading Spanish actors such as Jorge Sanz, Gabino Diego, and Javier Bardem), and many other faces familiar to the general public such as Poli Díaz, Pepe Navarro, Cañita Brava, Andreu Buenafuente, El Gran Wyoming, and the comedy duo "Faemino y Cansado".
+Filming took place from 28 July to 23 September 1997 in several places in the Community of Madrid, including Leganés, Móstoles, Navacerrada, San Sebastián de los Reyes and Madrid.

 Music

-The main song from the movie, "Apatrullando la ciudad", was a success through the combination of several factors: the surprise effect that the song had after the imposing symphonic start with music by two-time Goya Award winner Roque Baños; the lyrics, which contrasts with the action; and the self-parody by singer El Fary.
-Another song, "Torito Bravo", from the same singer appears in the film.
+The main song from the movie, "Apatrullando la ciudad", is performed by singer El Fary.
+Another song by El Fary, "El torito guapo", also appears in the film.